José Mourinho: Personal life

 Mourinho met his wife Matilde "Tami" Faria, born into a wealthy family in Portuguese Angola during the Angolan War of Independence and repatriated after the decolonisation, when they were teenagers in Setúbal, Portugal, and the couple married in 1989.
-Their first child, daughter Matilde, was born in 1996 and they had their first son, José Mário Jr four years later.
+Their first child, a daughter, was born in 1996, and they had their first son four years later.
 The children attended St Peter's International School, a private boarding institution in Palmela, until 2007.
 Mourinho celebrated his daughter's wedding to the joint venture partner of Winkworth CEO's younger brother in 2024 at the family estate of Quinta de Catralvos in Azeitão.
 Mourinho, whilst dedicated to football, describes his family as the centre of his life and has said that the "most important thing is my family and being a good father."
 He was selected as the New Statesman Man of the Year 2005 and was described as a man devoted to both his family and his work.

 Mourinho has also been a part of social initiatives and charity work, helping with a youth project, bringing Israeli and Palestinian children together through football and donating his lucky jacket to Tsunami Relief, earning £22,000 for the charity.
 Since his appointment in 2014, he acts as a Global Ambassador of the United Nations' World Food Programme.
 His political views, which he does not publicly express, are believed by journalists to be strongly right-wing.
 Mourinho is a paternal cousin of the Socialist Party politician and former Portuguese secretary of state Ricardo Mourinho Félix, whose political commitments he said he did not share.